-Mirrorless cameras, thanks to various manual focus assistants, can be said to give a second life to manual focus lenses.
+Thanks to various manual focus assistants, mirrorless cameras can give a second life to manual focus lenses.
 When shooting with the Tokina 400mm F8 with a DSLR camera, achieving maximum sharpness through the optical viewfinder would be very difficult.

 Moreover, this assistant works both through the main screen and through the viewfinder.
 But even with such an assistant, I still recommend using electronic zoom for perfect accuracy.

-Tokina SZX SUPER TELE 400mm F8 Reflex MF gallery
+Tokina 400mm F8 Reflex MF Photo Gallery

 Working with this lens is incredibly interesting.
-Plus, its incredible compactness and light weight make it possible to take this lens for walks or trips without additional stress, which cannot be said in the case of a standard telephoto refractor lens.
+Plus, its incredible compactness and lightweight make it possible to take this lens for walks or trips without additional stress, which cannot be said in the case of a standard telephoto refractor lens.

-Thirdly, pictures taken with this lens require post-processing – a minimal increase in contrast makes the picture much better, this should not be neglected.
-And finally, fourthly, get ready to walk a lot and do not be discouraged if your shot did not work out the first time.
+Thirdly, pictures taken with this lens require post-processing – a minimal increase, in contrast, makes the image much better; this should not be neglected.
+And finally, fourthly, get ready to walk a lot and not be discouraged if your shot did not work out the first time.